schmit/schmit.github.io/_posts/2022-10-25-code-roundup.markdown

 # Jake Hoffman on the effects of UX on understanding of uncertainty

 Jake Hoffman kicked off the conference with an important and often undervalued aspect of experimentation: the user interface really matters.
-Starting from the "inference" versus "predicion" views popularized by [Breiman][two-cultures], he showed that even expert's interpretation of effectiveness of a drug in an experiment depends a lot on whether one uses standard error of the mean (underestimates variability and hence leans effective) or the standard deviation of the sample (leans ineffective).
+Starting from the "inference" versus "prediction" views popularized by [Breiman][two-cultures], he showed that even expert's interpretation of effectiveness of a drug in an experiment depends a lot on whether one uses standard error of the mean (underestimates variability and hence leans effective) or the standard deviation of the sample (leans ineffective).